Nanny interview Questions and Tips

 • Advise the nanny of when she can expect to know the outcome of the interview

 It is important that you follow up on all references and check the legitimacy of qualifications.
-An enhanced CRB/DBS check should be an essential part of the vetting process.
-Following the interview, the prospective Nanny will be keen to know whether or not she has been successful in her application.
+An enhanced DBS check should be an essential part of the vetting process.
+Following the interview, the prospective Nanny will be keen to know whether or not they have been successful in her application.
 Either way, it is good to provide feedback and let the Nanny know whether or not she has been offered the job or not, and why.

 Don’t have an account?
 Register free today